LincolnFirks/BLE-Patient-Tracker-App/BLE/README.md

 }
 ```

-The We Application will be set up to work with these Collection names.
+The Web Application will be set up to work with these Collection names.
 You will need to change the "appURL" field to where you are running the web app.
 By default, Meteor runs on port 3000.
 See the Meteor app documentation (app-backend) to see how to change this.